brevzin/cpp_proposals/2996_reflection/reflection.md

 the program is ill-formed; a diagnostic is required only if the definable item is attached to a named module and a prior definition is reachable at the point where a later definition occurs. [...]
 :::

-Clarify that default template-arguments in splicers also factor into ODR.
+Clarify in bullet 15.11 that default template-arguments in `$splice-specialization-specifier$`s also factor into ODR.

 ::: std
 - [15.10]{.pnum} In each such definition, the overloaded operators referred to, the implicit calls to conversion functions, constructors, operator new functions and operator delete functions, shall refer to the same function.